Buchenwald concentration camp

-Prisoners came from all over Europe and the Soviet Union—Jews, Poles and other Slavs, the mentally ill and physically disabled, political prisoners, Romani people, Freemasons, and prisoners of war.
-There were also ordinary criminals and sexual "deviants".
-All prisoners worked primarily as forced labor in local armaments factories.
-The insufficient food and poor conditions, as well as deliberate executions, led to 56,545 deaths at Buchenwald of the 280,000 prisoners who passed through the camp and its 139 subcamps.
+The Nazi camp prisoners came from all over Europe and the Soviet Union, and included Jews, Poles and other Slavs, Roma, the mentally ill and physically disabled, political prisoners, Freemasons, and prisoners of war.
+There were also ordinary criminals and those perceived as sexual deviants by the Nazi regime.
+All prisoners were primarily subjected to forced labor in local armaments factories.
+The insufficient food and poor conditions, as well as deliberate executions, led to 56,545 deaths at Buchenwald out of the 280,000 prisoners who passed through the camp and its 139 subcamps.

 The camp gained notoriety when it was liberated by the United States Army in April 1945; Allied commander Dwight D. Eisenhower visited one of its subcamps.

 From August 1945 to March 1950, the camp was used by the Soviet occupation authorities as an internment camp, NKVD special camp Nr.
-2, where 28,455 prisoners were held and 7,113 of whom died.
+2, where 28,455 prisoners were held, out of whom 7,127 died.
+The camp was then razed to hide this last episode.

 Today the remains of Buchenwald serve as a memorial and permanent exhibition and museum.